Hermitian and non-Hermitian topology in active matter

 The counterpart of the quantum Hall effect can also be constructed from active matter on curved surfaces \cite{Shankar2017,Green2020}.
 As in a Lieb-lattice model, spontaneous flows of active matter induce effective magnetic fields without the help of, e.g. the external rotation (cf.~the self-rotation of a sphere).
 For example, active matter on a sphere goes around and creates north and south poles and hemispheres reflecting on the direction of rotation.
-Then, the localized modes can be observed at the boundary of hemispheres, which is analogous to the Yanai and Kelvin waves on the Earth.
+Then, the localized modes can be observed at the boundary of hemispheres [Fig.~\ref{active_QHE_fig}(b)], which is analogous to the Yanai and Kelvin waves on the Earth discussed in Sec.~\ref{sec:5a1}.
 One surprising point is that the spontaneous flow is stabilized by the activity and interactions of active particles, and thus the topological boundary modes can emerge independently of an initial condition.
 Topological boundary modes can also emerge on more complex surfaces, such as a torus and a helicoidal sphere \cite{Green2020}.
-As we can infer from the physics of the Coriolis force, the sign of the effective magnetic force and the Chern number are changed by the sign of the change rate of the radius.
+When such a complex surface is described as $(x,y,z) = (r(\theta)\cos \phi, r(\theta)\sin \phi, \zeta(\theta))$, the direction of the effective magnetic force depends on the sign of $dr/d\theta$ as the direction of the Coriolis force differs in the north and south hemisphere.
+Therefore, the Chern number is also changed by $dr/d\theta$, and topological modes appear at the boundary.